 Due to the diverse nature of water utilities, 12 Major Water Peers have been identified and used where appropriate to allow for a more valid comparison of performance with SA Water.
 These peers are consistent with those used in the previous report.
 The Major Water Peers are:

-- Barwon Water;
+- Barwon Water:

-- City West Water;
+- · City West Water;

 - Gold Coast City Council;

 - Hunter Water Corporation;

-- Refer to Appendix Section A1.4 Major Water Peers for more details.

 - Icon Water Limited (former ACTEW);

 - Logan City Council;

 - Queensland Urban Utilities;

 - South East Water;